NaluKit/nalu/etc/wiki/17 SEO.md

 Nalu supports simply setting SEO meta tags and the page title.

-Nalu will collect all SEO informations during a routing and will update the SEO informations at the end of a routing.
+Nalu will collect all SEO information during a routing and will update the SEO information at the end of a routing.
 To set a SEO-information call a `setter`-method.

-`setter``methods are available for the following meta informations:
+`setter``methods are available for the following meta information:

 * **title**: iupdates the title of the host page